 For Ken Wilcox’s book, Hiking Whatcom County, visit Village Books in Fairhaven (200 11th Street Bellingham, WA 98225) or Bellingham Whatcom County Tourism (904 Potter Street Bellingham, WA 98229)

-To see more posts by Todd Elsworth, check out the Northwest Traverse blog.
+To see more posts by Todd Elsworth, check out the Bellingham Traverse blog.